Provincial Nominee Programs for Egyptian Applicants: OINP French Stream, Nova Scotia, and PNP Strategy

 What Egyptian applicants should know: OINP Tech Draws under the HCP stream frequently target Software Engineers (NOC 21231), Database Analysts (NOC 21223), and Systems Analysts (NOC 21222) --- occupations with high representation among Egyptian IT professionals.
 If your occupation falls within the OINP tech draw list, your odds of receiving a Notification of Interest increase significantly.

-This stream often has lower internal CRS thresholds than the HCP stream because the French requirement narrows the applicant pool.
-For an Egyptian Lycee or Sacre-Coeur graduate with NCLC 7, this stream provides both the 600-point provincial nomination and alignment with a province that already has a large Egyptian community.
+When it operated, this stream often had lower internal CRS thresholds than the HCP stream because the French requirement narrowed the applicant pool.
+For an Egyptian Lycee or Sacre-Coeur graduate with NCLC 7 in all four French abilities, it provided both the 600-point provincial nomination and alignment with a province that already has a large Egyptian community.

 Nova Scotia Nominee Program (NSNP)